← Back to Recipes

 2. 2

 Place all prepared fruit in a large mixing bowl.
 Lightly mist the fruit with butter-flavored cooking spray, toss gently, then spray again to create an even coating.
-This light oil layer prevents sticking and promotes browning.
+This light oil layer prevents sticking and promotes browning without adding significant calories or affecting blood sugar.

 3. 3

-Sprinkle the monk fruit sweetener (or erythritol blend) evenly over the fruit pieces and toss carefully to distribute the sweetener across all surfaces.
+Sprinkle the monk fruit sweetener or erythritol blend (2 tablespoons) evenly over the fruit pieces and toss carefully to distribute the sweetener across all surfaces.
 Set the bowl aside while you prepare the balsamic reduction and grill.
-Note: If using brown sugar instead, be aware this will increase the glycemic impact significantly.
+CRITICAL WARNING: Do not use brown sugar if you want to maintain the low-glycemic properties of this recipe.
+Brown sugar has a GI of approximately 65 and will significantly increase the glycemic load from 26.3 to approximately 32-35 per serving, causing problematic blood sugar spikes.

 4. 4

 Pour the balsamic vinegar into a small saucepan and place over low heat.
 Allow it to simmer gently, stirring occasionally, until the volume reduces by half and the vinegar becomes syrupy—this takes about 8-10 minutes.
+The reduction should coat the back of a spoon.
 Remove from heat and set aside to cool slightly.
+The acetic acid in balsamic vinegar helps moderate glucose absorption.

 5. 5

-Preheat your grill to medium-high heat or set your broiler to high.
+Preheat your grill to medium-high heat (approximately 375-400°F) or set your broiler to high.
 Lightly coat the grill grates or broiler pan with cooking spray, positioning the rack 4-6 inches from the heat source for optimal caramelization without burning.
+Allow the grill to heat for at least 5 minutes before adding fruit.

 6. 6

-Arrange the fruit pieces cut-side down on the preheated grill or broiler pan.
+Arrange the fruit pieces cut-side down on the preheated grill or broiler pan, leaving space between pieces for even heat circulation.
 Cook for 3-5 minutes without moving them, allowing the natural sugars to caramelize and create beautiful grill marks.
-The fruit should be golden and slightly softened but still hold its shape.
+The fruit should be golden brown with visible char marks and slightly softened but still hold its shape.
+Avoid overcooking as this can increase sugar concentration through evaporation and intensify the glycemic impact.

 7. 7

-While the fruit grills, toast the sliced almonds in a dry skillet over medium heat for 2-3 minutes until fragrant and lightly golden, stirring frequently to prevent burning.
-Set aside.
+While the fruit grills, toast the sliced almonds (1/4 cup) in a dry skillet over medium heat for 2-3 minutes until fragrant and lightly golden, stirring frequently to prevent burning.
+The almonds provide healthy fats and additional protein to help stabilize blood sugar response.
+Set aside to cool.

 8. 8

 Carefully transfer the grilled fruit to individual serving plates, arranging pieces attractively.
-Add a generous dollop (about 1/4 cup) of Greek yogurt alongside each fruit portion.
-The protein and fat in the yogurt are essential for moderating blood sugar response.
+Measure and add a generous dollop (exactly 1/4 cup or 60ml) of plain Greek yogurt alongside each fruit portion.
+The protein and fat in the yogurt are absolutely essential for moderating blood sugar response—this is not optional.
+Each serving should contain approximately 1 cup grilled fruit and 1/4 cup Greek yogurt.

 9. 9

-Drizzle the warm balsamic reduction over each fruit portion using a spoon in a decorative pattern.
-Sprinkle toasted almonds over the top for added crunch, healthy fats, and additional blood sugar control.
+Drizzle approximately 1 tablespoon of the warm balsamic reduction over each fruit portion using a spoon in a decorative pattern.
+Sprinkle 1 tablespoon toasted almonds over the top of each serving for added crunch, healthy fats, and additional blood sugar control.
+The combination of fiber, protein, and healthy fats creates optimal glycemic balance.

 10. 10

-Garnish each plate with fresh mint or basil leaves for a pop of color and aromatic contrast.
-Serve immediately while the fruit is still warm.
-For best blood sugar management, enjoy this dessert at the end of a protein-rich meal.
+Garnish each plate with 2-3 fresh mint or basil leaves for a pop of color and aromatic contrast.
+Serve immediately while the fruit is still warm and the yogurt is cool, creating a pleasant temperature contrast.
+For best blood sugar management, enjoy this dessert at the end of a protein-rich meal, never on an empty stomach.
+The complete serving with yogurt and almonds provides balanced macronutrients for stable glucose response.

 📊 Nutrition Per Serving